Roshan-RB/3D_Deep-Learning-Point_cloud_Semantic_Segmentation/README.md

 # 3D_Deep-Learning-Computer-Vision

-Welcome to my 3D machine learning portfolio project!
+Welcome to my 3D Machine learning project!
 This repository contains code and resources for a project focused on point cloud semantic segmentation using machine learning techniques.

 ## Overview